List of returning characters in Kamen Rider Zi-O: Kamen Rider G3

 Also returning from Kamen Rider Agito, Kamen Rider G3 (仮面ライダーG3, Kamen Raidā Jī Surī) is a series of powered suits developed by the Squad of Anti-Unidentified Lifeforms (SAUL) branch of Tokyo's Metropolitan Police Department (MPD) in 2001.
 A weaker mass produced version, Kamen Rider G3 Mild (仮面ライダーG3マイルド, Kamen Raidā Jī Surī Mairudo), was also developed, but was rendered defunct after its first fight.

-In 2019, the original G3 suit was mass-produced before an army of operators were deployed to assist Shouichi and the Time Riders in combating the Time Jackers' Another Agito army, with Shouichi himself wearing one such suit while he was depowered.
+In 2019, the original G3 suit was mass-produced before an army of operators were deployed to assist Shoichi and the Time Riders in combating the Time Jackers' Another Agito army, with Shoichi himself wearing one such suit while he was depowered.

 Takahiro Omuro

 Also returning from Kamen Rider Agito, Takahiro Omuro (尾室 隆弘, Omuro Takahiro) is a member of the SAUL branch of the MPD and the driver for Kamen Rider G3's mobile command RV, G-Mobile.
 He was also an operator of a G3-Mild suit until it was rendered defunct following its first use.
 After the Lords were defeated, Omuro went on to lead the G5 Unit squad.

 In 2019, Takahiro and his new SAUL team began testing a mass-produced version of the original G3 suit before the Time Jackers and their version of Another Agito attack SAUL to lure the real Agito back to Japan.

 Akiyoshi Shibata (柴田 明良, Shibata Akiyoshi) reprises his role as Takahiro Omuro.